gipplab/mathosphere/README.md

 ```

 * Overall runtime 8min 24seconds.
-* Submitted to http://ntcir11-wmc.nii.ac.jp/index.php/Special:MathUpload as run 86.
+* Submitted to http://ntcir11-wmc.nii.ac.jp/index.php/Special:MathUpload as run 92.
-* Only up to 83% correct.
+* Up to 95% correct.
-* 81% according to the new formula centric match.
+* 91% according to the new formula centric match.
 * No errors during import.